Are you tired of the painstaking proofreading that comes with writing an essay? Or perhaps you’re looking for the best essay checkers for your papers.

 Pricing: From free to $14.95 per month

+Outwrite, previously known as Gradeproof, is a budget-friendly plagiarism checker.
+Essayists can use Outwrite to check their essays for accidental plagiarism.
+It will also help with sentence rewrites.
 The basic version of this plagiarism tool is free to use!
-The pro version costs $14.95 a month and includes a plagiarism checker and more detailed suggestions.
+The pro version costs $14.95 monthly and includes a plagiarism checker and more detailed suggestions.

-Like Grammarly, it supports multiple variations of the English language including British, American, and Canadian.
+Like Grammarly, it supports multiple variations of the English language, including British, American, and Canadian.
+However, it didn’t catch and fix as many essay writing issues in our tests.
+To learn more, read our Grammarly vs Outwrite comparison

 Founded in 2009, PaperRater is proofreading software from Barnes and Noble Education.
 It relies on artificial intelligence to help students write better essays, papers, and articles.
 PaperRater checks essays for spelling mistakes and plagiarism issues.